 Verification of Endotracheal Tube Placement

-Revised and approved by the ACEP Board of Directors April 2009
+Revised and approved by the ACEP Board of Directors January 2016, April 2009

-Originally approved by the ACEP Board of Directors October 2001 replacing "Expired Carbon Dioxide Monitoring" approved by the ACEP Board of Directors in September 1994 and rescinded October 2001
+Originally approved by the ACEP Board of Directors October 2001, replacing "Expired Carbon Dioxide Monitoring" approved by the ACEP Board of Directors in September 1994 and rescinded October 2001

-- Esophageal detector devices are not as reliable as end-tidal carbon dioxide determinations for the verification of endotracheal tube placement.
+Esophageal detector devices are not as reliable as the various forms of capnography for the verification of endotracheal tube placement.

 For patients in cardiac arrest and for those with markedly decreased perfusion, both continuous and non-waveform capnography may be less accurate.
 In these situations, if capnography is inconclusive, other methods of confirmation such as an esophageal detector device, ultrasound, or bronchoscopy should be used.

 Ultrasound imaging may be used to reliably confirm endotracheal tube placement.
 However, this should be performed by someone who is experienced in this technique.